NicolasArnouts/ccontext-github/README.md

    ```

 3. Set up environment variables:
-   Create a `.env.local` file in the root directory and add the following:
+   Create a `.env` file in the root directory and add the following:

    ```
    DATABASE_URL=your_postgresql_database_url